Client: European Bank for Reconstruction and Development

 Solutions: Climate Environment

-As the green value chain line of the Green Economy Financing Facilities (GEFF), the Morocco Green Value Chains (Morocco GVC) project built upon the market achievements of the European Bank for Reconstruction and Development (EBRD) Sustainable Energy Financing Facility (MorSEFF) programme, managed by DAI.
+As the green value chain line of the Green Economy Financing Facilities (GEFF), the Morocco Green Value Chains (Morocco GVC) project builds upon the market achievements of the European Bank for Reconstruction and Development (EBRD) Sustainable Energy Financing Facility (MorSEFF) programme, managed by DAI.
 The Facility represents simultaneously the first extension of the GEFF framework to a French business language country among the EBRD countries and the first to combine small firm competitiveness concepts with the green economy.

-Morocco GVC was a €90 million facility, co-financed by the European Union, the Green Climate Fund, and the Korean Technical Assistance & Cooperation Account.
-The Facility provided dedicated credit lines, supported by financial investment incentives and technical assistance, to local participating financial institutions in Morocco for on-lending to help finance high-performance technologies and services supporting a green economy and boosting the competitiveness of small and medium enterprises.
+Morocco GVC is a €90 million facility, co-financed by the European Union, the Green Climate Fund, and the Korean Technical Assistance & Cooperation Account.
+The Facility provides dedicated credit lines, supported by financial investment incentives and technical assistance, to local participating financial institutions in Morocco for on-lending to help finance high-performance technologies and services supporting a green economy and boosting the competitiveness of small and medium enterprises.

 RELATED CONTENT: